Millie Turner: Senior

 In September 2020, Turner received her first senior national team call-up as part of a 30-player training camp at St George's Park.
 In February 2021, she received her fourth senior call up to the Lioness squad, replacing injured Chelsea defender Millie Bright.

 After an almost three-year absence, Turner was recalled to the England squad in November 2023 for a pair of Nations League matches against the Netherlands and Scotland, again replacing Bright due to injury, where she was an unused substitute in both matches.
 In February 2024, she was called up to the squad for friendly fixtures against Austria and Italy, to replace an injured Leah Williamson.
 She made her senior international debut on 27 February, as an 80th-minute substitute in a 5–1 win against Italy.
 Turner has been awarded the Legacy number 229 by The Football Association.

 Personal life

 Her younger brother Jake Turner is also a footballer.
 Turner was previously in a relationship with fellow women's footballer Rachel Daly.

+On 24 June 2026, she announced her engagement to Manchester United and Birmingham City teammate Lisa Naalsund.